 1. Rate-and-term refinance

+These are usually a good option if refinance rates are lower than the rate on your existing mortgage or if you want to choose a shorter or longer loan term.
 For instance, if you needed a lower payment, you might refinance your current loan into a new 30-year one.
 This would spread your payments out over more months and lower your monthly payments.
-(Refinancing into a shorter-term loan, like a 15-year one, would do the opposite — raising your payment but helping you pay off your loan sooner.)
+(Refinancing into a shorter-term loan, like a 15-year one, would do the opposite — raising your payment but helping you pay off your loan sooner and with less interest.)

-You also might consider a rate-and-term refinance if you want to change loan types.
+You also might consider a rate-and-term refinance to change loan types.
 If you have an adjustable-rate mortgage, for example, you may use this type of refinance to replace that with a fixed-rate mortgage, which has a set interest rate and payment for life.
 You could also refinance from an FHA loan — which comes with FHA mortgage insurance premiums — into another loan that doesn’t.

 2. Cash-out refinance

 You’d use a cash-out refinance if you want to tap your home equity.
-With this option, you’ll take out a larger loan amount, use it to pay off your current mortgage, and get the difference in cash.
+With this option, you’ll take out a loan that’s larger than your current mortgage balance, use it to pay off your old loan, and get the difference in cash.
 You can then use the money however you’d like (though most use it for home improvements or consolidating debts).
-You can get a cash-out refinance with most loan types, including FHA and conventional.

 Learn more: